Jeansidharta/VHDL-easy/README.md

 }
 ```

-In the first line, we again create a new block named "Adder_4bits", but this time by declaring busses (wire arrays) as arguments.
+In the first line, we again create a new block named "Adder_4bits", but this time by declaring buses (wire arrays) as arguments.
 They behave much like in any other language, with each index being an idividual wire.
-In this case, we created two input busses named "A" and "B", both containing four wires.
+In this case, we created two input buses named "A" and "B", both containing four wires.
 They will represent the numbers to be added in binary.
-As output, we have a four elements bus named "out", which will be the result, along with a single bit to signify an overflow.
+As output, we have a four-sized bus named "out", which will be the result, along with a single bit to signify an overflow.

-Note that you can access individual sections of the bus with the following syntax: `BUS_NAME[START to END]`, e.g. `carries[1 to 2]`
+Note that you can access individual sections of the bus with the following syntax: `BUS_NAME[START to END]`, e.g. `carries[1 to 2]` (start and end are inclusive)

-In the second line, we declare the intent of using another block by using the keyword "import".
-The syntax is `import BLOCK_NAME from FILE_NAME;` if the block is in another file, and `import BLOCK_NAME;` if the block is in the same file.
+In the second line, we declare the intent of using another block by typing the keyword "import".
+The syntax is `import BLOCK_NAME from FILE_NAME;` if the block is in another file, and `import BLOCK_NAME;` if the block is in the current file.

 The third line is a wire declaration, that specifies auxiliar wires to be used.
 In this case, we are declaring a wire array named "carries" os size 3.

 The remaining lines are import instantiations, which uses the previously imported block.
 To instantiate an imported block, the syntax is `BLOCK_NAME(INPUT_WIRES_LIST; OUTPUT_WIRES_LIST);`.
 This will create a copy of the imported block and connect the INPUT_WIRES_LIST and OUTPUT_WIRES_LIST to it's corresponding inputs and outputs.
 In this case, we are doing an addition using four full adders.
-One thing to note is that you can use a constant value (in binary) to replace any wire that would not be written into, as exemplified by the zero in the fourth line, e.g. `carries[0 to 2] = 101`.
+One thing to note is that you can use a constant value (in binary) to replace any wire that would not be written into, as exemplified by the zero in the fourth line, e.g. `carries[0 to 2] = 101;`

+## Examples

+Each example in the folder has an individual readme file with complete instructions in how to run.
+Every single one of them was tested, and should be working in any machine.